Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 Installing
 ~~~~~~~~~~

-Simply add the ``webdriver-all.jar`` or ``webdriver-ie.jar`` to your CLASSPATH.
+Simply add ``webdriver-all.jar`` to your ``CLASSPATH``.
+You do not need to run
-You do not need to run an installer before using the InternetExplorerDriver,
+an installer before using the InternetExplorerDriver, though some configuration
-though some configuration is required.
+is required.

 Required Configuration
 ~~~~~~~~~~~~~~~~~~~~~~